giacecco/coursera-getting-and-cleaning-data-pga/CodeBook.md

 - 'subject_identifier': the numeric subject identifier the record belongs to

 - 'activity_name': one of 'LAYING', 'SITTING', 'STANDING', 'WALKING', 'WALKING_DOWNSTAIRS', 'WALKING_UPSTAIRS'

-- 'type': one of 'train' or 'test', depending if the record, in the original distribution, was selected for training or testing respectively.

-The "har_merged.txt" table includes each individual recording.
-The "har_summarised.txt" table includes only the average of each variable for each activity and each subject; the column names are unchanged.